-As of September 30, 2019, the Compensation Committee consisted of Messrs.
+As of September 30, 2020, the Compensation Committee consisted of Messrs.
 Haimm (Chairman), Hirsch and Otto.
 No member of the Compensation Committee is a current or former officer or employee of the Company.
-In fiscal 2019, none of our executive officers served on the compensation committee of any entity, or board of directors of any entity that did not have a compensation committee, that had one or more of its executive officers serving on our Compensation Committee.
+In fiscal 2020, none of our executive officers (i) served on the board of directors or compensation committee of any entity, that had one or more of its executive officers serving on our Compensation Committee or (ii) served as a member of the compensation committee of any entity that had one or more of its executive officers serving on our Board of Directors.
 The members of the Compensation Committee did not otherwise have any relationships requiring related-party disclosure in our Annual Report.